Law Enforcement AND corrections in Crisis

 TACT training “is generally thought to be the best training program that staff has participated in.
 The labor unions are strong supporters of it and employee grievances have dropped to an all-time low.
 Thank you for helping us change the culture at MCI.
 It is the best investment of resources that we have ever made.

-Resources for Police and corrections
+Resources for Law Enforcement and corrections

 A number of progressive administrators and policy makers realize the importance of teaching emotional intelligence skills to police officers.
 This is because, as studies have shown, an officer’s job is only 5% apprehending suspects and the rest involves report writing, investigations and interacting with the public.